 Choose your references with care.
 Someone influential in your community or in a well-known business may be an effective reference but should not be selected for this reason alone.
 Look for people who honestly know you and will speak objectively.
 Avoid references, such as your spouse or a parent, where the potential employer may assume bias.

 Avoid references that may be controversial or may concern employers.
 Examples of these types of references are clergy or social workers.
 You may even want to use different references for different employment opportunities.

-Find out if the reference would prefer to be contacted at work or home.
-Find out the best time to reach her/him so this information can be given to a prospective employer.
-You may need to provide the reference's occupation and phone number, how long you've known each other and the nature of the relationship.
+Find out if references would prefer to be contacted at work or home.
+Find out the best time to reach them so this information can be given to a prospective employer.
+For each reference, you may need to provide the person’s occupation and phone number, how long you’ve known each other and the nature of the relationship.

 Send your references a thank you note when you know they have given you a recommendation.